 5.1.1.4.1.1 Description

-To support CSI compression defined in TR 38.843 [3], the operator can deliver relevant data for two-sided model training (see NOTE 1) to a UE-side model training entity (e.g. a server deployed by an MNO or by an OTT service provider).
-The UE-side model training entity uses the received data to perform UE-part model training for CSI compression.
+To support CSI compression defined in TR 38.843 [3], the operator may support the collection and deliver of relevant data for two-sided model training (see NOTE 1) to a UE-side model training entity (e.g. a server deployed by an MNO or by an OTT service provider).
+The UE-side model training entity uses the received data to perform UE-part model training (i.e., training of the UE-side part of a two-sided model) for CSI compression.

 For this use case, the following approach is considered: gNB -> OAM -> UE-side training entity (a server inside MNO or an OTT server), where the gNB is the data-collection entity for relevant data for two-sided model training.